 The Royal Borough has a rich heritage for you to discover.
 Our professional and knowledgeable Blue Badge Guides have achieved the highest guiding qualification in the UK.
 Any group – large or small – can be guaranteed a fun and informative tour of Windsor and the local area.
-Individuals can join one of our Royal Windsor Town Walks which take place each Saturday and Sunday from Easter to the end of August.

 Experience the Windsor area from the comfort of a horse-drawn carriage.
 Two companies operate rides: Windsor Carriages in Windsor town centre and the Long Walk/Windsor Great Park and Ascot Carriages in Windsor Great Park (The Savill Garden).
 Carriages can also be hired for private events.

 A City Sightseeing open top double-decker bus tour is a convenient, fun and interesting way to explore the Windsor and Eton area.
 The circular tour route lasts for 1 hour with pre-recorded English commentary.
 Two buses now offer multi-lingual commentary.
 Tickets are valid for 24 hours allowing visitors to get hop on and off the bus at the 11 stops of interest along the route.
 Tickets are available in person from the Royal Windsor Information Centre and via the Windsor Online Shop.

 Windsor Duck Tours offer fun tours on new, purpose-built, amphibious vehicles whereby you can combine a road adventure with 'splashdown' into the River Thames.